alex873110/python-project-49/README.md

 [![asciicast](https://asciinema.org/a/17igkMWywDDZOiROCYs4D3XWk.svg)](https://asciinema.org/a/17igkMWywDDZOiROCYs4D3XWk)

+<script async id="asciicast-17igkMWywDDZOiROCYs4D3XWk" src="https://asciinema.org/a/17igkMWywDDZOiROCYs4D3XWk.js"></script>

 # Link to asciinema video with brain-prime game test

 <https://asciinema.org/a/mMP7eHHf5sIXO1eNktuXs3maq>

 [![asciicast](https://asciinema.org/a/mMP7eHHf5sIXO1eNktuXs3maq.svg)](https://asciinema.org/a/mMP7eHHf5sIXO1eNktuXs3maq)

+<script async id="asciicast-mMP7eHHf5sIXO1eNktuXs3maq" src="https://asciinema.org/a/mMP7eHHf5sIXO1eNktuXs3maq.js"></script>

 # For instsall run <poetry build>, <poetry publish --dry-run>, <python3 -m pip install --user dist/*.whl>.
 For start game type <brain-even>, <brain-calc>,
 #<brain-gcd>, <brain-progression> or <brain-prime> in terminal.

-# brain_games project with math games,for  check you ability to
-# calculate(brain-calc), find even numbers(brain-even), understand number is prime or not(brain-prime),
-# understand arithmetic progression(brain-progression), find greatest common divisor(brain-gcd).
-In each game you have to answer 3 question for win, if you answer is wrong you loose, and you can try
+# brain_games project with math games,for  check you ability to calculate(brain-calc), find even numbers(brain-even), understand number is prime or not(brain-prime), understand arithmetic progression(brain-progression), find greatest common divisor(brain-gcd).
+In each game you have to answer 3 question for win, if you answer is wrong you loose, and you can try  again).
-# again).
 # package prompt and random used in this project.